tyrell/loyalty-points-network/README.md

 # Loyalty Network

 > The Loyalty Network allows partners and members to transact using points earning offers.
 Members shop with the Partner businesses and will earn points for their loyalty.
-Members can then redem these points when Partner businesses off ponts redemption offers.
+Members can then redem these points when Partner businesses offer ponts redemption offers.
 The points are carried and tracked in a membership card.

 This business network defines: